 Spiritual intelligence

-When we visualize goals and various if-then situations we usually do this in relative safety.
-The situation is very different when we need to act.
-If we prepared a certain response, we will probably execute it.
-Otherwise, we will follow our instincts.
-Can we influence the instinctive behavior?
+When we visualize goals and various if-then scenarios, we usually do so in relative safety.
+The situation changes drastically when we need to act.
+If we have prepared a specific response, we are likely to execute it.
+Otherwise, we rely on our instincts.
+Can we influence instinctive behavior?

-Many people have an inner feeling of right and wrong.
-We do not need any religion to have spiritual intelligence, yet religious people often routinely practice this judgment.
-When there is something bigger and external judging us and our narratives, we will tend on average to make better moral choices.
-If our life is a sort of art, why not have someone watching our performance?
+Many people have an inner sense of right and wrong.
+Spiritual intelligence doesn’t require religion, although religious individuals often practice moral judgment regularly.
+When something larger and external judges us and our narratives, we tend to make better moral choices on average.
+If our life is a form of art, why not have an audience observing our performance?

-We could as well watch stories of other people.
-Good fiction allows us to relive the experiences of somebody else and somehow shapes our intuition.
-Nihilistic and existential literature may be very well written, interesting and important, but probably will not invite positive self-talk.
-Maybe it is better to focus on positive and life-affirming literature, instead of feeding the negative self-talk with further associations and imagery.
+We can also learn by watching the stories of others.
+Good fiction allows us to relive someone else’s experiences and shape our intuition.
+While nihilistic and existential literature can be well-written, interesting, and important, it may not encourage positive self-talk.
+It might be better to focus on positive and life-affirming literature, rather than fueling negative self-talk with more associations and imagery.

 Vision